emahmi/git-commands/prettierSetting.md

 }
 ```

-and in VS Code setting, search for `Format on save`, enable it and you are good to go 👍.
+Now in VS Code setting, search for `Format on save`, enable it and you are good to go 👍.